 Birgitta Hoffmann and Kathleen Morris

 Archaeology is not just about digging (although we do a bit of that, too); we look at the people as well as places and artefacts.
-Our small group is currently surveying the church and cemetery of St.Bartholomew’s in Wilmslow, Cheshire.
-We have our own blog and website, which is currently being rewritten by members of the group and we are planning an exhibition in Wilmslow Library for October 2017.
+Our small group has finished surveying the church and cemetery of St.Bartholomew’s in Wilmslow, Cheshire and we are now preparing our records for publication.
+We have our own blog (Views from Wilmslow) and website, which is currently being rewritten by members of the group and organise exhibitions in Wilmslow Library

 This multi-period church includes Medieval, Tudor and Victorian work, probably on a Saxon foundation, and is the centre of a large rural and urban parish on the fringes of Manchester, which includes Quarry Bank Mill.